Using a Menstrual Cup in a Public Bathroom

 See how to find the best menstrual cup for you

-- Remember to wash your hands before and after
+- Remember to wash your hands before and after.
+Preferably with soap.

-- Use a family or disabled bathroom if you really need a private sink
+- Use a family or accessibility bathroom if you really need a private sink.

 Don't be put off by using a menstrual cup in a public bathroom.
 It is going to keep you on the move for longer and you can go about your life without your period stopping you from doing what you want!